Classification under Nuisance Parameters and Generalized Label Shift in Likelihood-Free Inference: Methodology

-This classifier guarantees user-defined levels of coverage $(1-\alpha)$ (the probability that the true label is included in the set), no matter what the true class $y$ and the nuisance parameters $\bnu$ are (Theorem~\ref{thm:nacs_coverage}).
-At high levels of confidence, the classifier will tend to report $\{0,1\}$ for ambiguous instances $\x$, instead of forcing a $0/1$ answer that has a high chance of being wrong.
-While $\gamma=0$ can be the default choice, having a small $\gamma>0$ can often lead to higher power (see Section~\ref{sec:experiments}).
+While $\gamma=0$ can be the default choice \add{for NAPS}, \add{choosing a small} $\gamma>0$ \add{often leads} to higher power (see Section~\ref{sec:experiments}).
 Finally, note that while our set-valued classifier targets conditional coverage under GLS according to Equation~\ref{eq:cond_coverage}, as a by-product we also achieve prediction sets with marginal coverage under GLS (see Theorem \ref{thm:nacs_coverage}).